keefmarshall/BLImageDataLoader/README.md

     ruby ElasticLoader.rb <path_to_tsv_files>

 ### Metrics:
-- It takes a lot longer to run than the MongoDB one
+- It takes a lot longer to run than the MongoDB one - around 40 minutes on my Mac.
 - This is a lot of data, you might need to boost your elasticsearch heap (I did!) - if you get a timeout error, this is likely to be the problem.